haskell/cabal/doc/source-repositories.rst

 package, both for :ref:`package authors<pkg-authors>` and maintainers and for :ref:`package consumers<pkg-consumers>`.

-A relatively structured set of fields, that vary depending on the VCS kind, enables cabal commands and other tools to interpret and make effective use of this information.
+A relatively structured set of fields, that vary depending on the :ref:`VCS kind<vcs-kind>`, enables cabal commands and other tools to interpret and make effective use of this information.

 - ``source-repository`` says where to find the source for a package description
 - ``source-repository-package`` locates source for project dependencies